Skip to main content

 Alternative Onboarding Method: Registering Devices with the UMS Using the One-Time Password

-If you decided not to use IGEL Onboarding Service for the registration of your IGEL OS 12 devices, you can use a one-time password method as an alternative.
+If you decide not to use IGEL Onboarding Service for the registration of your IGEL OS 12 devices, you can use a one-time password method as an alternative.

 1. Switch your device on.